banrieen/MachineDog/README.md

 Base on apulis/MachineWolf!

-**MachineDevil** is a Test Studio for AI 、Deep Learning or Machine Learning framwork、platform.
-As the Best-Practice about AIops  or MLOps.
+**MachineDevil** is a Test Grounds for AI 、Deep Learning or Machine Learning framwork、platform.
+As the Best-Practice for build Application.

 🍃 🍂 🍁 🍄 🐚 🍀 🌾 💐 🌷🦥 🐁 🐀 🐿 🦔 🐾 🐉 🐲 🌵 🎄 🌲 🌳 🌴 🌱